Learn Salem’s History

 1851

-Timothy Brooks commissioned a Gothic Revival house at 260 Lafayette Street, one of the finest still standing in the country.
+Timothy Brooks commissioned a Gothic Revival house according to a design published in Andrew Jackson Downing’s and Alexander Jackson Davis’s influential Cottage Residences (1842).
+260 Lafayette Street is recognized as one of the finest examples of domestic Gothic Revival style still standing in the United States.

 Black & white photo of the exterior of the Salem Normal School